Sports cardiology: heart conditions in athletes

 How can sports cardiologists advise athletes on returning to training after a cardiac event like a heart attack?

-The prospect of returning to sport after a cardiac event like a heart attack, varies depending on the type of event and it's severity, as well as the sporting activity involved.
+The prospect of returning to sport after an event like a heart attack, varies depending on the type of event and it's severity, as well as the sporting activity involved.

 The European and English Cardiac Societies produce guidance which essentially involves a thorough evaluation of the patient after a period of time convalescing.
 Once the evaluation is satisfactory, there’s a phased return to play with the combined help of the athlete’s team and coaches.